 Coordination across sectors

-At central level, cross-sectoral collaboration between ministries and government agencies working on education, social protection and assistance, and health are directly involved in inclusive education issue.
-With this purpose, a Council is set up for the implementation of the Inclusive Education Development Program 2011-2020.
+At central level, ministries and government agencies working on education, social protection and assistance, and health are directly involved in inclusive education issues as part of a cross-sectoral collaboration.
+With this purpose, a Council is set up for the implementation of the 2011–20 Inclusive Education Development Programme.

-Under the Ministry of Education, the National Council for Coordinating the Reform of the Residential Childcare System and Developing Inclusive Education was established in 2010 to coordinate inter-ministerial and civil society organizations.
-It is chaired by a senior official of the Ministry of Education, but according to the National Strategy, the Ministry of Labour, Social Protection and Family are expected to take on the coordination responsibility at the national level.
+Under the Ministry of Education, the National Council for Coordinating the Reform of the Residential Childcare System and Developing Inclusive Education was established in 2010 to coordinate interministerial and civil society organizations.
+It is chaired by a senior official of the Ministry of Education, but according to the National Strategy, the Ministry of Labour, Social Protection and Family is expected to take on the responsibility of coordination at the national level.

-The 2012 Law on Social Inclusion of People with Disabilities established the need of identifying and eliminating obstacles and barriers to accessibility in roads/transport and buildings, including schools.
+The 2012 Law on Social Inclusion of People with Disabilities established the need to identify and eliminate obstacles and barriers to accessibility in roads/transport and buildings, including schools.

-The 2012 Law on Social Inclusion of People with Disabilities also establishes that persons with disabilities need to be equipped with the necessary materials to foster their inclusive education.
-Against this backdrop, the National Centre for Information and Rehabilitation of the Blind’s Society in Moldova have contributed to converting textbooks and other teaching and training materials in Braille and sound forms.
+The 2012 Law on Social Inclusion of People with Disabilities also establishes that persons with disabilities must be equipped with the necessary materials to foster their inclusive education.
+Against this backdrop, the National Centre for Information and Rehabilitation of the Blind’s Society in Moldova has contributed to converting textbooks and other teaching and training materials into Braille and audio forms.
 Without Barriers is a programme aiming to facilitate access to higher education for students with visual disabilities.
-The programme provided students with custom audio learning materials or in Braille format.
+The programme has provided students with custom audio learning materials or materials in Braille format.

 In 2012, a course on inclusive education was introduced at university level as initial teacher training, as part of the psycho-pedagogical module, for all professionals working in the field of education, established by the 2005 Education and Teacher training programme.
 Initial training in inclusive education is carried out in eight higher education institutions and in eight specialized secondary schools throughout the country.

 Continuous professional development in inclusive education is offered at the Institute of Inclusive Education Sciences and other institutions in the field of continuous training.
-NGOs have contributed to an inclusive education module for the initial training of students of pedagogical specialties of universities and colleges, a lifelong learning curriculum in the field of inclusive education for pre-university education, and continuous professional development programmes on inclusive education.
+Non-government organizations have contributed to an inclusive education module for the initial training of students of pedagogical specialties at universities and colleges, a lifelong learning curriculum in the field of inclusive education for pre-university education, and continuous professional development programmes on inclusive education.

-The 2012 Law on Social Inclusion of People with Disabilities establishes the need of support teachers and/or assistants and other support services to ensure access to education for children with disabilities.
+The 2012 Law on Social Inclusion of People with Disabilities establishes the need to support teachers and/or assistants and other support services to ensure access to education for children with disabilities.

 The country has an annual education monitoring report.

 In relation to inclusive education, an Inclusion Index has been established at school level.
-The level of inclusion of schools is accessed according to three dimensions: the creation of inclusive culture, through the establishment of inclusive values and through strengthening the community, the development of inclusive policies through specific practices for all and the supporting diversity, and the development of inclusive learning practices.
+The level of inclusion of schools is accessed according to three dimensions: the creation of inclusive culture through the establishment of inclusive values and strengthening of the community; the development of inclusive policies through specific practices for all and support for diversity; and the development of inclusive learning practices.